Babylon77/Nutrition-app/SPRINT_ROADMAP.md

 - Create recipe management system
 - Implement complex dish analysis workflow

+- **Native Voice Input**: Research and select a suitable voice recognition library/service (client-side or server-side processing).
+Implement frontend UI and integration to capture and process voice.

 ### **Success Criteria**
 - Photo + voice analysis working for complex dishes
 - Barcode scanning functional for packaged foods
 - Recipe storage and reuse system operational
+- Users can reliably use native voice input to interact with the AI Assistant.

 ---